About the Charity

 He is the former chair of our Wills and Equity Committee, and a former member of the Policy and Regulatory Affairs Committee.
 He is also an external tutor for the Administration of Trusts paper of the STEP Diploma for England and Wales.

 Professor Sara Chandler is a solicitor specialising in housing law and works in the legal advice clinic at London South Bank University.

-She is a council member of the Law Society, chair of the Equality Diversity and Inclusion Committee, member of the Human Rights Committee and International Committee.
+She is a member of the Law Society Council, chair of the Equality Diversity and Inclusion committee, and member of the Human Rights and International committees.

 She is past president of the Federation of European Bar Associations, past president of the Westminster & Holborn Law Society and past president of the South London Law Society.